stephaneVercouillieBMID/slate/source/index.html.md

 ###  Capturing claims from the userInfo Endpoint

 Typically the `id_token` only contains claims about the authentication event and the identity of the User.
-Other information about the User can be requested by including additional scopes in the authentication request as mentionned above (e.g.: phone, address, profile and email scopes).
+Other information about the User can be requested by including additional scopes in the Authentication Request as mentionned above (e.g.: phone, address, profile and email scopes).

 If the required claims are not returned in the `id_token` you can still add custom claims in the `claims` parameter as specified below: